kusiyana/brute_forcer/README.md

 ```

 ## What to run and when
 Run find_connection.py if you don't know what the connection details are to the device.
 This script will exhaustively try every combination of parameters until it unlocks the device.
+If connection details are identified a dictionary of the settings will be printed to screen.

 Run find_parameter_addresses.py if you don't know which addresses need to be modified for slave_id, baudrate, parity and stopbits.
-Usage:
-Thi
+At the end of the script